practicalli/clojure/concepts/learning-clojure.md

 ## Experience the Clojure syntax

 Take a quick look at the Syntax of Clojure.
 The syntax is very small, so this will take about 15 minutes to 1 hour (dependent on your own experiences with coding).
-Don't try to remember all the syntax, it will come through practise.
+Don't try to remember all the syntax, it will come through practice.
 - eg. [Clojure in 15 minutes](https://adambard.com/blog/clojure-in-15-minutes/)